 You can earn a few extra points by attending section.
 Here's how: show up at the section, and at some point the TA will pass around a sign in sheet.
 Sign your name, and remember the line number you put your name on.
 Then click the survey link for that section and fill out your name, SID, and the line number you signed on.
 This only takes like 5 seconds.
-(You should do this while in section, but you have up to 24 hours to sign in.)
+(You should do this while in section, but you have until 11:59 PM the day of the section to sign in.)
 MAKE SURE YOU FILL IN THE FORM FOR THE SECTION YOU ARE ATTENDING!!!
 Links are below.
 This is how we know you were there.
-How many points do you get?
-This is a little complicated.
-You can get credit for attending up to 1 section per week, to a max of 8 weeks.
-And for each section you attend, you get between 2 and 4 points.
-The number of points you get per section will depend on your final percentage in the class.
-The idea is I want to give more encouragement to people who are doing worse.
-People who are doing very good should probably focus on the optional material rather than section attendance if they want some sort of boost.
-If your final percentage in the class is between 0% and 70%, you get 4 points per section.
-If your final percentage is 90% or more, you get 2 points per section.
-In between 70% and 90% the points taper off linearly from 4 to 2.
-So 80% is 3 points per section, for example.